Kirtland’s Snake

 Open wetlands, marshes, canals, wet prairies, wet pastures, forested wetlands and floodplains, also urban ponds, parks, and vacant lots.
 May be found in burrows/crayfish holes, under leaf litter, logs, rocks, or other human debris.

-• The dorsal background is grey to reddish brown, with four rows of dark brown to black round alternating blotches.
+• The dorsal background is gray to reddish brown, with four rows of dark brown to black round alternating blotches.

 • The blotches per row are 44-51.